DevaRajan8/Balloon-Rise-Up/README.md

    cd Balloon-Rise-Up/src

 ### Usage

--To play the game, follow these instructions:
+To play the game, follow these instructions:

-Start the Game
+1. **Start the Game**
--Run the compiled game on the Jack Virtual Machine or the appropriate emulator provided by your development environment.
+   - Run the compiled game on the Jack Virtual Machine or the appropriate emulator provided by your development environment.

--If you are using the Nand2Tetris tools, follow these steps:
+   If you are using the Nand2Tetris tools, follow these steps:

--Open the VM Emulator from the Nand2Tetris tools.
+   - Open the VM Emulator from the Nand2Tetris tools.
--Load the compiled .vm files located in the src directory.
+   - Load the compiled `.vm` files located in the `src` directory.
--Start the VM Emulator to run the game.
+   - Start the VM Emulator to run the game.

--Control the Balloon
+2. **Control the Balloon**
--Use the left and right arrow keys to move the balloon and avoid obstacles.
+   - Use the left and right arrow keys to move the balloon and avoid obstacles.

-Objective
+3. **Objective**
--Keep the balloon rising without colliding with the obstacles.
+   - Keep the balloon rising without colliding with the obstacles.
 The game ends when a collision occurs.